 Stop 5: The Grotto

 The next stop along is the Grotto.
 A 700-metre return walk leads to a viewing platform that overlooks the Grotto.
-However, make sure to take the steps down to the Grotto, a peaceful open cave.
+However, make sure you continue down the steps to the Grotto, a peaceful open cave.

 Stop 6: Bay of Martyrs